AntonOnyshch/bilateral-filter-wasm/README.md

 <img width="1038" alt="bilateral-filter-example" src="https://user-images.githubusercontent.com/58116769/223050159-4e3decf6-c1f4-4dd7-be90-b9db2428082f.png">

+## Regular and separate kernel speed test on filter size = 13

 # Description

+`Rust version of the filter has size ~17KB.
+The same version on WASM has size ~750B.`

 This repo contains *two* versions of *.wasm.
 First is regular filter with size ~750B